Actindo-AG/Documentation/DataHub/UserInterface/01c_AttributeGroups.md

     Attribute identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to add an attribute to the selected attribute group.
-The *Add attributes to group* view is displayed, see [Add attributes t group](#add-attributes-to-group).
+The *Add attributes to group* view is displayed, see [Add attributes to group](#add-attributes-to-group).

 ## Add attributes to group